-Eucalyptus Arboretums have been established/arranged in taxonomic groupings and can be viewed along Cunningham Drive and Caley Drive, which are the two main roads that circle the site.
-9 out of the 14 arboretums, which are included in the genera Eucalyptus are displays along Cunningham drive, which is where the majority of Western Australian Mallee’s can be found.
-The remaining 5 arboretums can be viewed along Caley drive (southern route), which also where you would find the native theme garden collection.
+Eucalyptus Arboretums have been established/arranged in taxonomic groupings.
+View these along Cunningham Drive and Caley Drive, the two main roads that circle the site.
+Nine of the 14 Arboretums included in the genera Eucalyptus are displays along Cunningham Drive, where you will find most of the Western Australian Mallees.
+View the remaining five arboretums along Caley Drive (southern route); the native theme garden collection is also here.

-Each of these Arboretums are listed below with a brief summary of their significance and how they are divided into the subgroups:
+Each of the Arboretums is listed below with a summary of their significance and an explanation of their division into the subgroups:

 Adnataria: Boxes and Iron Barks

 On the other side is another group of eucalypts which includes the Boxes and Iron Barks.
-Many of these are from northern Australia although you will also see the local Narrow-leaved Ironbark Eucalyptus crebra both here and throughout much of Mount Annan Botanic Garden.
-Mugga Ironbark Eucalyptus sideroxylon is widely grown for its contrasting black trunk and light grey leaves, and also for its hard timber.
+Many of these are from northern Australia, although you will also see the local Narrow-leaved Ironbark Eucalyptus crebra both here and throughout much of The Australian Botanic Garden.
+Mugga Ironbark Eucalyptus sideroxylon is widely grown for its contrasting black trunk and light grey leaves, as well as its hard timber.
 Yellow Box Eucalyptus melliodora is one of the most important trees for the production of honey.

 Section Adnataria is a large and widespread group, occurring through all of Australia except Tasmania and the far southwest of Western Australia.
 The group is probably monophyletic, defined by the adnate anthers and petiolate early seedling leaves.
-Maximum diversity is reached in eastern Australia, with the greatest of infrasectional variety.
-A total of about 125 species in about 14 series can be recognised; only series Oliganthae being discussed here.
-The nature and definition of several of the possible series requires further study, and no key to the series is presented.
+It reaches maximum diversity in eastern Australia, with the greatest infrasectional variety.
+A total of about 125 species in about 14 series can be recognised; only series Oliganthae is discussed here.
+The nature and definition of several of the possible series require further study, and no key to the series is presented.

 Aenigmataria: Sugar Gums

 There is a group of Sugar Gums (Eucalyptus cladocalyx) at the top of the hill, about 50 metres further on the left.
 These trees have durable timber and are also widely planted as ornamentals.
-On the left-hand side about 50 m further is a group of Mallee’s — small multi-stemmed trees — mainly from Western Australia.
+About 50 metres further along the left-hand side is a group of Mallees – small multi-stemmed trees – mainly from Western Australia.

 Angophora: Apple Gums A. bakerii, A. costata, A. floribunda, A. subvelutina (surviving species on site)

 The first group of plants on the left are angophoras.
-These trees are commonly known as ‘Apples’ — perhaps because the gnarled branches, the foliage or the blossoms of some Sydney species reminded the early settlers of apple trees.
-Angophoras are related to eucalypts, but their flower buds lack covers and their leaves are arranged opposite each other rather than alternately.
-All the thirteen species of Angophora are from eastern Australia.
+These trees are commonly known as 'Apples' – perhaps because the gnarled branches, the foliage or some Sydney species' blossoms reminded the early settlers of apple trees.
+Angophoras are related to eucalypts, but their flower buds lack covers, and their leaves are arranged opposite each other rather than alternately.
+All thirteen species of Angophora are from eastern Australia.

-About 100 m further along park your car on the left at the top of the hill after the pedestrian crossing.
-Along the ‘gap’ you will see Brigalow trees Acacia harpophylla with silvery foliage.
-This species has been cleared extensively in agricultural districts of southern Queensland.
-A walk up the path on the higher side of the road will take you to the top of ‘Sundial Hill’.
-The path goes past native pines, including the Bunya Pine Araucaria bidwillii and Hoop Pine Araucaria cunninghamii.
+Park your car about 100 metres further on the left at the top of the hill after the pedestrian crossing.
+Along the 'gap', you will see Brigalow trees Acacia harpophylla with silvery foliage.
+This species has been cleared extensively in southern Queensland's agricultural districts.
+A walk up the path on the higher side of the road will take you to the top of 'Sundial Hill'.
+There are native pines along the way, including the Bunya Pine Araucaria bidwillii and Hoop Pine Araucaria cunninghamii.

-At the ‘Sundial of Human Involvement’ you can tell the time using your own body as the marker.
+At the 'Sundial of Human Involvement,' you can tell the time using your own body as the marker.
 Take a rest and enjoy the magnificent views across Campbelltown to the Royal National Park and the other way across to the Blue Mountains.
 If you are feeling fit, continue along the Central Valley Walk and up the zig-zag path to the summit of Mount Annan.
 We are removing the African Olive and pepper tree weed species and gradually regenerating the original dry rainforest species here.

-On both sides of the road going up the hill, you will see some Mallee’s — small multi-stemmed eucalypts.
-These are from arid parts of Western Australia and South Australia.
-Look on the left for the interesting orange-red buds on the popular Fuchsia Mallee Eucalyptus forrestiana and on the Square-fruited Mallee Eucalyptus tetraptera.
+On both sides of the road going up the hill, you will see some Mallee's – small multi-stemmed eucalypts from arid parts of Western Australia and South Australia.
+Look on the left for the interesting orange-red buds on the popular Fuchsia Mallee Eucalyptus forrestiana and the Square-fruited Mallee Eucalyptus tetraptera.
 On the right, going up the hill, you will see tall species such as Eucalyptus megacornuta and the very fine foliage of Eucalyptus angustissima and E. ceasia subsp, magna.

 Brachychiton Arboretum: Kurrajongs

 You will find various trees grafted onto Illawarra Flame Tree rootstocks for reliability in our clay soils located to the right, after the Cypress Pines.
 One of these is the Little Kurrajong (Brachychidton bidwillii) which, as with most Kurrajongs, flowers on bare branches before the new leaves emerge.
-Within the Arboretum on the right hand side of the road, is the spectacular Illawarra Flame Tree (Brachychiton acerifolius).
-Further along are the fat trunks of Queensland Bottle Trees (Brachychiton rupestris).
-The trunk of these trees may reach 2 m in diameter and they have edible roots and seeds.
+Within the Arboretum on the right-hand side of the road, is the spectacular Illawarra Flame Tree (Brachychiton acerifolius).
+Further along, are the fat trunks of Queensland Bottle Trees (Brachychiton rupestris).
+Their trunks may reach 2 metres in diameter, and they have edible roots and seeds.
 The Brachychiton genus includes the Illawarra Flame Tree, the Bottle Tree, Kurrajong Tree and 28 other trees and shrubs.
-Generally drought tolerant once established Brachychiton species grow from 4m - 30m.
-Full sun and a well drained position Brachychiton are generally undemanding.
+Generally drought tolerant once established Brachychiton species grow from 4-30 metres.
+In full sun and a well-drained position, Brachychiton are generally undemanding.
 Many species make great shade trees and, for this reason, are widely used in street plantings.

 Callitris Arboretum: Cypress pines

-About a half a kilometre further along on both sides of the road, is a grove of cypress pines (Callitris).
-All Callitris are native to Australia, except for two species which occur in New Caledonia.
+About a half a kilometre further along on both sides of the road is a grove of cypress pines (Callitris).
+All Callitris are native to Australia, except for two species that occur in New Caledonia.
 The Black Cypress Pine Callitris endlicheri is used extensively for timber, though it is not as durable and insect-resistant as the White Cypress Pine Callitris glaucophylla.
-The Northern Cypress Pine Callitris intratropica was used by Aborigines for the treatment of diarrhoea and as a mosquito repellent.
+Aboriginal Peoples used the Northern Cypress Pine Callitris intratropica to treat diarrhoea and as a mosquito repellent.

 Casuarina: 9.
 Sheoaks

-About 400m along you will see a number of Sheoaks around Lake Nadungamba (meaning ‘water of the flowers’ in the native Tharawal language).
+About 400 metres along, you will see some Sheoaks around Lake Nadungamba (meaning 'water of the flowers' in the native Tharawal language).
 Sheoaks include casuarinas and allocasuarinas.
-They can be found near fresh or brackish water (e.g. the Swamp Oak Casuarina glauca) or in drier sandstone soils (e.g. Allocasuarina distyla).
-Sheoaks range in size from very small ground covers (e.g. Allocasuarina nana) to large trees (e.g. Casuarina cunninghamiana).
+They are found near fresh or brackish water (e.g. the Swamp Oak Casuarina glauca) or in drier sandstone soils (e.g. Allocasuarina distyla).
+Sheoaks range from very small ground covers (e.g. Allocasuarina nana) to large trees (e.g. Casuarina cunninghamiana).
 Their name, which would now be considered insulting to women, is derived from the timber, which is oak-like in appearance but inferior in strength.
-After another 100 m you will pass the Woodland Picnic Area.
+After another 100 metres, you will pass the Woodland Picnic Area.
 C. cristata, C. cunninghamiana, C. cunninghamiana subsp cunninghamiana, C. cunninghamiana subsp cunninghamiana X glauca, C. glauca +grafts, C. pauper, C. equisetifolia, C. obesa, Allocasuarina media, A. distyla, A. rigida.

-On the right you will see a group of trees clustered around the S-bend in the road.
-These eucalypts have recently been separated from the genus Eucalyptus and placed into a new genus of their own — Corymbia.
-The group includes Bloodwoods and Yellow Jackets, and many are from the tropics as well as eastern New South Wales and Queensland.
+On the right, you will see a group of trees clustered around the S-bend in the road.
+These eucalypts have recently been separated from the genus Eucalyptus and placed into a new genus of their own – Corymbia.
+The group includes Bloodwoods and Yellow Jackets, and many are from the tropics, eastern New South Wales and Queensland.
 Look for the Spotted Gum Corymbia maculata, which occurs naturally along the road to Appin, and the popular Lemon Scented Gum.